-King David wrote, "Yeah though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me" (Psalm 23:4).
+King David said, "Yea though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me" (Psalm 23:4).
 Jesus said, "I will never leave you nor forsake you" (Hebrews 13:5).
+One of the names for Jesus associated with the holidays is "Emmanuel," which means "God with us."
+John said, "The Word (Jesus) became flesh and dwelt among us" (John 1:14).
+He still dwells among us.
+Jesus is with you in your grief, especially during the holidays.